 Tom’s Diet Plan

-The first and foremost thing that Tom did was he cut down all types of sugar consumption.
+The first and foremost thing that Tom did was he cut down on all types of sugar consumption.
 Watson was so serious about the crackdown on sugar that he threw away all kinds of snacks that had sugar in them.
 It makes a lot of sense as sugar is a kind of fuel for obesity.

 Tom wrote in the book, “I’d restrict starchy carbohydrates to around 20g per day and opt instead for protein-rich foods – plenty of red meat, poultry, fish and dairy – in addition to low-sugar fruits and vegetables like blueberries and broccoli”.